HeleneZablit/website-x0x0/index.md

 <div style="flex: 2; padding-right: 20px;">
     <h2></h2>
     <p>
       In the same way draft beer pours into our glasses on a Friday night, let’s pour ourselves into this investigation.
-So far we’ve compared states within a bubble to each other and were able to customize new regions, but to deepen our investigation we can look at both how bubbles and our customized regions themselves compare to the others.
+So far we have compared states within a bubble to each other and were able to customize new regions (foam), but to deepen our investigation we can look at both how bubbles and our foams compare to the others.
 Maybe by taking a bigger picture view of things, we can find some interesting results.
 Should this be true, it would be a small breakthrough, a step towards identifying regional bias.
     </p>
   </div>